googleads/videojs-ima/DEVELOPING.md

 and think we're in need of a new release, please open an issue in our [issue tracker](https://github.com/googleads/videojs-ima/issues).

-To create a new release, run the following:
+To create a new release, run the following (you may need to run `npm login` first):

 ```
 npm version [major|minor|patch]